SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: `This query multiply current salary of employee with 15% and show employees name and new salary increase`
+##### :pencil2: `This query multiply current salary of employee with 15% and show employees name and new salary increase.`

 ###### Code :computer: